 By following the established process of organization recognition at Ramapo, Alpha Chapter became a recognized entity in April of 2011.

 The National Constitution, the first governing document of Gamma Xi Phi, was adopted on May 22, 2011.
-The purpose of the fraternity is drawn directly from the Constitution.
+The original purpose of the fraternity is drawn directly from the Constitution.

 Through networking on the part of founder Malcolm Minor, a second group of interested members was identified in Washington, DC.
 This group became the Beta Chapter of Gamma Xi Phi and is the first professional chapter of the organization.
 It was formally established on October 3, 2011.
 Eta Chapter and honorary membership was also established on October 3, 2011.